 And while computer science can be challenging, it's a challenge you can meet.
 And if you do, there's a world of fun and opportunity on the other side.
 (Learn more about Booming Enrollment and Gender Diversity in Computer Science here.)

 This is Computer Science Education Week, which is all about creating awareness and experiences for everyone through an Hour of Code.
 The event calls for critical thinking, collaboration, communication, creativity, and problem-solving skills to create games, solve puzzles, or navigate robots in real or virtual worlds.
 More than 300 million enthusiasts will try an hour of code this year.
 An abundance of resources are freely available to create your own experience and learn about the field.
 We like many of these resources because they provide excellent tutorials with self-guided, self-paced instruction and video support for all learners.
-But because we love computer science, love watching students experience computer science, love watching students actively solve problems collaboratively, and love making our resources available for free, we recently launched SAS CodeSnaps.
+But because we love computer science, love watching students experience computer science, love watching students actively solve problems collaboratively, and love making our resources available for free, we launched CodeSnaps.

-We love SAS CodeSnaps because it requires a single iPad and a single connected robot for an entire classroom of coders.
+We love CodeSnaps because it requires a single iPad and a single connected robot for an entire classroom of coders.
 CodeSnaps gets students up and moving, collaborating in teams, solving problems, writing code, fixing bugs, and having fun.
 You can learn more about CodeSnaps and how to get started in these posts, or you can download the app here.

 We hope you try an hour of code, lead an hour code, or tweet about an hour of code in support of Computer Science Education Week.
 You'll be helping students all over the world fall in love with computer science.